 We are pleased to share that we have a wonderful student rabbi, Andrew Mandel, who also happens to have a doctoral degree in adult learning and leadership from Columbia, and experience building online communities.
 Along with the Central Clergy and our professional team, Andrew will be developing additional opportunities for Neighbors to deepen your experience of Jewish life.

 The Neighborhood is still new, so we are keeping an eye on the number of participants to ensure that we can provide the best possible experience for our Neighbors.
-We are open to new Neighbors at this time.
+We have paused adding new Neighbors at this time.
 We will next be adding new Neighbors in early June, 2023.

 We anticipate that Neighbors will be meaningful participants in our online community.
 This means engaging regularly in programming alongside your fellow Neighbors.